Oversize loads of baled agricultural commodities

 Rigid vehicles, prime mover and semi-trailer and B-doubles combinations may have a load width up to 2.7 metres.

 Truck and dog trailer, truck and pig trailer and road train combinations may have a load width up to 2.6 metres.
+AB and B-triples are not eligible to operate under the Notice.

 The constructed width of the vehicle must not exceed 2.5 metres.